website

 The knot has no visible beginning or ending, and is thus believed to represent immortality and eternity.
 In association with the Biblical monarch Solomon because of his reputation for wisdom and knowledge, the knot is called the seal of Solomon.
 The two entwining figure has also add another meaning – love to the knot, making it a Celtic symbol for love.

-7.3 The Tree of Life (Celtic sacred trees or fairy tree)
+7.3 The Tree of Life (Celtic sacred trees or fairy tree): The Sacred Celtic Symbol of Connection

 Tree of Life